gdsbook/book/notebooks/07_local_autocorrelation.md

 # Local Spatial Autocorrelation

 In the previous chapter we explored the use of global measures of spatial autocorrelation to ask the question of whether the overall spatial distribution of our attribute of interest was reflective of a geographically random process, or not.
 These statistics are useful as the presence of spatial autocorrelation has important implications for subsequent statistical analysis.
 From a substantive perspective, spatial autocorrelation could reflect the operation of processes that generate association between the values in nearby locations.
 In these cases formal modeling of the spatial dimensions of the processes should next be carried out.
 On the other hand, spatial autocorrelation can sometimes arise from data processing operations in which cases the dependence is a form of non-random noise rather than due to substantive processes.
-Irrespective of whether the spatial autocorrelation is due to substantive or nuisance sources, it is a form of non-randomness that complicates statistical anaylsis.
+Irrespective of whether the spatial autocorrelation is due to substantive or nuisance sources, it is a form of non-randomness that complicates statistical analysis.

 For these reasons the ability to determine whether  spatial autocorrelation is present in a geographically referenced data set is a critical component of the spatial data science toolbox.
 That said, the global measures of spatial autocorrelation are "whole map" statistics, meaning that the single statistic pertains to the complete data set.
 In other words, global autocorrelation statistics allow us to detect *clustering* in a geographically referenced dataset.
 For example, Moran's I is good tool to summarize a dataset into a single value that informs